-An EIR/EIS is required to analyze the potential impacts of a reasonable range of alternatives (California Code of Regulations Title 14, Section 15126.6; 40 C.F.R.
+An EIR/EIS is required to analyze the potential impacts of a full range of reasonable alternatives (California Code of Regulations Title 14, Section 15126.6; 40 C.F.R.
 1502.14(a)).
-Under CEQA, the alternatives are to include a No Project Alternative and a range of potentially feasible alternatives that would (1) meet most of the project's basic objectives and (2) avoid or substantially lessen one or more of the project's significant adverse effects (California Code of Regulations Title 14, Section
+Under CEQA, the alternatives are to include a No Project Alternative and a range of potentially feasible alternatives that would (1) meet most of the project's basic objectives and (2) avoid or substantially lessen one or more of the project's significant adverse effects (California Code of Regulations Title 14, Section 15126.6(c)).
+In determining the alternatives to be examined in the EIR, the lead agency must describe its reasons for excluding other potential alternatives.
+There is no ironclad rule governing the range of alternatives to be studied in an EIR other than the "rule of reason."
+Under the "rule of reason," an EIR is required to study a sufficient range of alternatives in order to permit a reasoned choice (California Code of Regulations Title 14, Section 15126.6(f)).
+CEQA does not require that all possible alternatives be studied.